leynos/lag-complexity/docs/lag-complexity-function-design.md

 The architecture of the `lag_complexity` crate is designed for modularity, performance, and ergonomic use.
-It provides a clear separation of concerns between the high-level API, the pluggable component providers, and the configuration, enabling developers to easily integrate and customise the complexity scoring logic.
+It provides a clear separation of concerns between the high-level API, the pluggable component providers, and the configuration, enabling developers to easily integrate and customize the complexity scoring logic.

 ### Module structure and naming conventions

-The crate will follow standard Rust conventions, with a logical internal module structure to organise its components.
+The crate will follow standard Rust conventions, with a logical internal module structure to organize its components.
 All primary public-facing types will be re-exported at the crate root for convenient access.

 - `lag_complexity::api`: Contains the core public traits (`ComplexityFn`) and